Consider Tai Chi

 How Tai Chi Helps

 Not much research has been done on tai chi, but early studies show it may offer many benefits.
-Tai chi may help reduce anxiety and depression, improving your sense of well-being.
+Tai chi may improve your sense of well-being.
 It improves balance, reducing falls in older adults.

 Tai chi also seems to help relieve chronic pain and improve the quality of sleep.
 Plus, it may lower blood pressure and improve cardiovascular fitness in older adults.